bemasc/risav/draft-xu-risav.md

 Transport mode normally imposes a space overhead of 32 octets.

+### ICMP rewriting

+There are several situations in which an intermediate router on the path may generate an ICMP response to a packet, such as a Packet Too Big (PTB) response for Path MTU Discovery, or a Time Exceeded message for Traceroute.
+These ICMP responses generally echo a portion of the original packet in their payload.

+An ASBR considers an ICMP payload to match a Transport Mode RISAV SA if:

+1. The payload's source address is in this AS, AND
+2. The payload's destination address is in the other AS, AND
+3. The payload contains a RISAV AH header whose SPI matches the SA's.

+When an ASBR observes a matching ICMP response, it MUST forward it to the intended recipient, with the following modifications:

+* The ASBR MUST remove the RISAV AH header from the payload, so that the echoed payload data matches the packet sent by the original sender.
+* When processing a Packet Too Big message, the ASBR MUST reduce the indicated `MTU` value by the total length of the RISAV AH header.

+These changes ensure that RISAV remains transparent to the endpoints, similar to the ICMP rewriting required for Network Address Translation {{?RFC5508}} (though much simpler).

 ## Tunnel Mode

 In tunnel mode, a RISAV sender ASBR wraps each outgoing packet in an ESP payload.
 Each ASBR uses its own source address, and sets the destination address to the contact IP of the destination AS.